getreu/tp-note/docs/source/tpnote--manpage.md

     precedence over the configuration file variable '`app_args.editor_console`', which defines the command line parameters for invoking a terminal based text editor, such as Emacs, Vim or Helix.
 Otherwise, the syntax and the operation are the same as with '`TPNOTE_EDITOR` hereinabove'.
-Example of use:
+For example:

 >   ```sh
 >   sudo TPNOTE_EDITOR_CONSOLE="nvim" tpnote